The Conversation: Production

 Coppola has cited Michelangelo Antonioni's Blowup (1966) as a key influence on his conceptualization of the film's themes, such as surveillance versus participation, and perception versus reality.
 "Francis had seen [it] a year or two before, and had the idea to fuse the concept of Blowup with the world of audio surveillance."

+Private investigator Hal Lipset is credited as a technical advisor on the film.
+He chose state-of-the-art surveillance equipment, and had Caul's surveillance follow methods which were mostly realistic.
+In the film, Lipset and Caul are mentioned as two of the pre-eminent surveillance experts who will be attending a convention.

 On the DVD commentary, Coppola says he was shocked to learn that the film used the same surveillance and wire-tapping equipment that members of the Nixon Administration used to spy on political opponents prior to the Watergate scandal.
-Coppola has said this reason is why the film gained part of the recognition it has received, but it is entirely coincidental.
-Not only was the script for The Conversation completed in the mid-1960s (before the Nixon Administration came to power), but the spying equipment used in the film was discovered through research and the use of technical advisers, and not, as many believed, by revelatory newspaper stories about the Watergate break-in.
+Coppola has said this reason is partially why the film gained the recognition it has received, but it was entirely coincidental.
+Not only was the script for The Conversation completed in the mid-1960s, before Nixon became president, but the spying equipment used in the film was discovered through research and the use of technical advisers, and not, as many believed, by revelatory newspaper stories about the Watergate break-in.
 Coppola also noted that filming of The Conversation had been completed several months before the most revelatory Watergate stories broke in the press.
 Because the film was released to theaters just a few months before Richard Nixon resigned as president, Coppola felt that audiences interpreted the film to be a reaction to both the Watergate scandal and its fall-out.

-The original cinematographer of The Conversation was Haskell Wexler.
-Severe creative and personal differences with Coppola led to Wexler's firing shortly after production began, and Coppola replaced him with Bill Butler.
-Wexler's footage on The Conversation was completely reshot except for the technically complex surveillance scene in Union Square.
-This movie was the first of two Oscar-nominated films where Wexler would be fired and replaced by Butler, the second being One Flew Over the Cuckoo's Nest (1975), where Wexler had similar problems with Miloš Forman.